Reduced C*-algebras and K-theory for reductive $p$-adic groups

 Parts of this approach have previously been adapted to $p$-adic groups.
 A version of the $C^*$-algebra Plancherel decomposition for $p$-adic reductive groups appears in \cite{Plymen-Reduced}, with some examples computed in \cite{Plymen-SL2}, \cite{Plymen-GLn}, and recently in \cite{Aubert-Plymen-Klein}, for instance.
 Morita equivalences and $K$-theory computations similar to Wassermann's were established in some special cases in \cite{Plymen-Reduced}, \cite{Plymen-Leung}, \cite{Jawdat-Plymen}, and \cite{AA}, for example.
 In a somewhat different direction, Aubert, Baum, Plymen, and Solleveld (see for instance \cite{ABPS}) have formulated, and in many cases proved, a series of conjectures on the smooth dual of a $p$-adic reductive group $G$, among which is a formula for $K_*(C^*_r(G))$ \cite[Conjecture 5]{ABPS} that has recently been verified in \cite[Corollary 6.26]{Solleveld-notes}.

 In this paper we prove that each of the direct-summands in the Plancherel decomposition of $C^*_r(G)$ is Morita equivalent to a twisted crossed product of a commutative $C^*$-algebra by a finite group.
-The $K$-theory of $C^*_r(G)$ in terms of twisted equivariant $K$-theory \cite{Dwyer}, which can be computed using the general machinery of \cite{Luck-Chern}.
+The $K$-theory of these summands can thus be expressed in terms of twisted equivariant $K$-theory \cite{Dwyer}, and can be computed using the general machinery of \cite{Luck-Chern}.
 In this way we obtain a new formula for the $K$-theory of $C^*_r(G)$, modulo the classification of the discrete series (a difficult open problem, in general).